Earth’s Original Land Tree Plant

 Neuropteris Fossil Leaf Imprint

 Extinct Neuopteris leaves are associated with the seed fern tree called Medullosa, an ancestor of the flowering plant group.
 They flourished during the hot swamps of the Carboniferous through the Permian time slots about 360 to 250 million years ago.
+The first seed ferns appeared durng the late Devonian Period roughly 380 million years ago and many were vines.
 When Earth’s climate turned colder, it contributed to their final disappearance.

 One way to tell the difference between Neuropteris and Pecopteris leaf fossil imprints is by examining the mid-vein of their leaflets.
 In Neuropteris, the vein stops midway up the leaflet and splits into several fine veins, whereas the mid-vein in Pecopteris extends up to the tip.
 Neuropteris leaflets are more blunt tipped and attach by a single stem as opposed by the entire base, as with Pecopteris.
 Also, Neuropteris has an overall heart shape.